Power/Interest Grid: Segmenting Stakeholders for Better Buy-In

 Business-Analysis

 When working on a project—whether it’s designing a new system, refining a process, or implementing software—confusion often arises around two essential elements: business rules and functional requirements.
 They sound similar, and sometimes they’re written together, but they serve very different purposes.
-Understanding the distinction is critical for business analysts, project managers, and anyone tasked with turning ideas into working solutions.

 Read More